cockroachdb/docs/v19.2/build-a-java-app-with-cockroachdb.md

 ## Step 1.
 Install the Java JDBC driver

 Download and set up the Java JDBC driver as described in the [official documentation](https://jdbc.postgresql.org/documentation/head/setup.html).

-{% include {{page.version.version}}/app/jdbc-version-note.md %}
+We recommend using the latest PostgreSQL JDBC 42.2.x driver.

 <section class="filter-content" markdown="1" data-scope="secure">